-If you are in the process of arranging to come to the United States on a temporary (“nonimmigrant”) visa, or are already in the U.S. on such a visa, you may be able to bring not only your family members, but your maid, nanny, valet, cook, and other domestic or personal employees.
-They may qualify for a B-1 visa, meant primarily for business visitors to the United States.
+If you are in the process of arranging to come to the United States on a temporary (“nonimmigrant”) visa, or are already in the U.S. on such a visa, you might be able to bring not only your family members, but your maid, nanny, valet, cook, and other domestic or personal employees.
+They might qualify for a B-1 visa, meant primarily for business visitors to the United States.
 It’s an unusual use of the B-1 visa, as evidenced by the fact that the U.S. State Department will specially annotate the visa indicating the person’s position.

 The following types of visa holders can have their domestic or personal employees apply for B-1 visas: